smuralee/cognito-with-adfs-demo/README.md

-# cognito-with-adfs-demo
+# AWS Cognito Integration with ADFS
-Using Cognito with ADFS
+AWS Cognito example for SAML-based IdP (ADFS) integration with UserPool